Armagh v Galway (2022 All-Ireland Senior Football Championship): Second half

 Galway's Finnerty scored the second half's opening point to give his team the lead for a second time.
 Armagh's Conor O'Neill fisted the equalising point.
 A shot from Tierney struck the crossbar and fell to Tierney who handpassed it to Johnny Heaney.
 Heaney scored the first goal of the game, for Galway.
 Then Walsh scored a point.
-Then Nugent and Capmbell, for Armagh.
+Then Nugent and Campbell, for Armagh.
 Then Finnerty, for Galway.
 Then Campbell, for Armagh.
 Finnian Ó Laoi, on as a blood replacement, scored a point for Galway shortly after taking to the field.
 Galway forward Walsh was knocked again.

 Rian O'Neill scored a point from a free for Armagh.
 Then Grugan missed another free.
 Armagh substitute Conor Turbitt fisted the ball onto the crossbar and it went over to leave the score at Galway 1–12 Armagh 0–13 with twelve minutes of play left.

 With Galway having a two-point lead, and in the 61st minute of the game, Armagh's Greg McCabe struck with his shoulder Galway player Matthew Tierney against Tierney's head.
 Referee David Coldrick showed McCabe a straight red card, meaning he had to exit the game.
 The panel on The Sunday Game highlights programme was unanimous in its support for the decision.
 Tierney's head was cut open.

 Armagh were six points and one man down after Greg McCabe was shown a straight red card for colliding with Galway player Matthew Tierney.
 Eight minutes of stoppage time were added.
 Armagh scored two goals in injury time.
 The first resulted from a ball landing in front of Aidan Nugent.
 Galway forward Damien Comer then scored a point which seemed to send his team through to the semi-final.
-However, Armagh substitute Conor Turbitt then sent the ball into the Galway net to leave his team one point behind.
+However, Armagh substitute Turbitt then sent the ball into the Galway net to leave his team one point behind.
 Armagh received a free at a difficult angle and at distance of fifty metres from the Galway posts.
 Rian O'Neill stepped up and sent the ball over the bar to tie the game at 2–14 to 1–17 and also the game to extra-time.

 As the teams proceeded to the tunnel a brawl began.
 The violence occurred at the entrance to the Cusack Stand tunnel.